NeuroTechX/ntx_slack_archive/devices.md

  >The app I'm developing is going to be geared towards the google cardboard platform and smartphones.
 I've been able to get away with using snap-in VR headsets alongside the Muse

+6/5/2017 4:42 AM

+ **chrisabbott** :

+ >tonyb: Ah okay, that makes a lot more sense.
+You might run into some issues with those front electrodes though.
+There's way more support for the 2014 model than the 2016, so you're at an advantage in that regard